zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 ## Installation Options

-1. Add it as a git submodule.
-(This requires that your site already be in a git repo.
-This is the **recommended** installation option since the your site repo (and the theme submodule within) will be handled correctly when deploying your site)
+1. Add it as a git submodule
     1. `cd YOUR_SITE`
-    1. `mkdir themes`
     1. `git submodule add https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme.git themes/minimal-bootstrap-hugo-theme`
 1. Download a zip and unzip it
     1. [Download the theme from GitHub](https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme/archive/master.zip)
-    1. Unzip it into your `YOUR_SITE/themes/` folder
+    1. Unzip it into `YOUR_SITE/themes/`

 Once installed, add this line to your `config.toml`: